Welcome to the website for the Colorado County Attorneys Association

 The CCAA Executive Board Members are:

 Heidi Miller (Adams).
 Heidi has been the County Attorney for Adams County since 2013.
 She was the County’s civil litigator for seven years before being appointed as County Attorney, representing Adams County in both state and federal courts, including in multiple published appellate opinions.
 Prior to her employment with the County Attorney’s Office, Heidi worked for two private law firms where her practice involved a variety of civil litigation, representing both plaintiffs and defendants.
 Heidi is a regular presenter on issues involving civil liability and employment matters for a variety of agencies and departments.
 She received both her undergraduate degree in History and her law degree from the University of Denver.
-Heidi finishes out a term of a former Board member, which will expire in November 2025, at which point she will be eligible for election to her first three-year term (ending November 2028).
+Heidi’s first three-year term ends in November 2028, at which point she will be eligible for re-election for second three-year terms (ending November 2031).

 Rachel Dehlinger (Jefferson).
 A Colorado native, Rachel began her legal career while living in Southern California and has been an Assistant County Attorney serving her community in Jefferson County since 2017.
 Rachel primarily practices juvenile law and represents the county in a variety of areas ranging from dependency and neglect cases to benefit administrative appeals.
 She enjoys spending time near the ocean and going on various adventures with her family.
 Rachel serves as the Executive Board’s Social Services Director pursuant to Article IV of the Bylaws.
 Rachel’s second three-year term ends in November 2027, at which point she will be term-limited.

-We are incredibly grateful to Tonya McCann, who provides key administrative support to the CCAA.
+We are incredibly grateful to Nanette Reimer, who provides key administrative support to the CCAA.

 The CCAA Bylaws are available to all members here.